mhz5/language-video-captions/README.md

 ## Features

 - Capture Chinese captions from YouTube videos with a keyboard shortcut (Alt+Command+H on Mac)
+- Take screenshots of caption text for more accurate extraction
+- Process caption screenshots with OCR to extract Chinese text
+- Translate captured captions automatically
 - Display detailed information about each Chinese character:
   - Pinyin pronunciation
   - English translation
   - 3 common usage examples with pinyin and English translations
 - Works with both standard YouTube captions and closed captions in the video
 - Analyze captions when video is paused to get in-depth understanding
+- Visual feedback showing the captured caption image alongside the extracted text

 ## Installation